ibexa/documentation-developer/docs/multisite/languages/languages.md

 You can also assign a Default content availability flag to content types (available in the Admin Panel).
 When this flag is assigned, content items of this type will be available even when they do not have a language version in any of the languages configured for the current SiteAccess.

-Note that if a language is not provided in the list of prioritized languages and it is not the content item's first language, the URL alias for this content in this language will not be generated.
+Note that if a language is not provided in the list of prioritized languages and it's not the content item's first language, the URL alias for this content in this language will not be generated.